 In addition, there are ambulatory rotations on both medicine and pediatrics that complement and add to the breadth of outpatient experiences.

-We are particularly proud of two uniquely “Med-Peds” outpatient experiences:
+We are particularly proud of two uniquely “Med-Peds” outpatient experiences: The Clinic Immersion Rotation and the Ambulatory Med-Peds Elective.

 Every year, each Med-Peds resident spends two weeks “immersed” in their continuity clinic.
 In addition to extra clinic sessions, the residents have protected time for quality improvement projects, managing their patient panels, and solidifying their role as a member of their clinic’s team.